Márcio Garcia

 Márcio Garcia Machado (born 17 April 1970) is a Brazilian actor, television host, writer, producer and film director.

 Biography

 Márcio started his career at MTV, but in 1994 he moved to Rede Globo.
 He was a host of a children's show called "Gente Inocente" (Innocent People).
 From 1997 to 1999 he represented "Video Show", a show about television, artists and ecc.
 After 10 years at Globo TV, he went to Rede Record where he was a host of "O Melhor do Brasil" (The Best of Brasil).

 His contract expired in 2008 and he decided not to renew it.
 Glória Perez invited him in her new telenovela named "Caminho das Indias", in which Marcio played his first part as a protagonist.

-Márcio is married to Andrea Santa Rosa and they have three children: Pedro, Nina and Felipe.
+Márcio is married to Andrea Santa Rosa and they have four children: Pedro, Nina, Felipe and João.